aws-samples/aws-cdk-examples/python/managed-ad/README.md

 ## Usage

-### `set_context.py` Script
+### `context.py` Script

-The `set_context.py` script is used to set or update the required context values for the solution.
+The `context.py` script is used to print, set or validate the required context values for the solution.
 It prompts you to provide the following information:

 1. **Active Directory (AD) Domain Name**: The desired name for the Managed AD domain.

 1. **AD Edition**: The edition of Active Directory to use (Standard or Enterprise).

 1. **VPC ID**: The ID of the existing VPC where the Managed AD instance should be deployed, or whether a new VPC should be created.
 If a new VPC is created, you will be prompted to specify whether internet access should be enabled or not.

-1. **AD Password Secret ARN**: The Amazon Resource Name (ARN) of the Secrets Manager secret where the AD administrator password will be stored.
-If the secret does not exist, the script will create a new one.

-The script validates the provided inputs and generates a random initial password for the AD administrator.
-It then writes the context to the `cdk.context.json` file, which is used by the CDK application during deployment.

 **Note:** If an existing VPC is used, the internet access value will be ignored, and no changes will be made to the VPC.